jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 :guilabel:`Language` for the template.

 .. note::
-   Multiple languages can be selected by typing the language name(s) and selecting the other languages as needed.
+   Multiple languages can be selected by typing the language names and selecting the other languages as needed.

 .. image:: whatsapp/template-config.png